 A Member who ceases to fall within the common bond and as a result would not qualify for admission to membership shall become, and shall be referred to in these Rules as, a Non-Qualifying Member.
 A Non-Qualifying Member may retain their membership and voting rights in the Credit Union and continue to acquire shares and to receive loans subject to the provisions of these Rules.

-12. Junior Saver Conversion to a Full Member
+18. Junior Savers

+Subject to any additional policies and procedures that may be established by the Board of Directors, a Junior Saver is a depositor under 16 years of age.

-A junior saver shall convert to full membership upon reaching the age of 16.
+A Junior Saver shall convert to full membership upon reaching the age of 16.

-Members that have not reached the age of 18 years shall not be entitled to sit on the Board of Directors or execute documents (e.g. take out a loan) but shall enjoy all the other rights of being a Member.
+The Credit Union may, if determined by the Board of Directors, take Junior Deposits up to a maximum sum as may be prescribed by law.

+Upon conversion to adult membership at the age of 16, the Member will be entitled to save and vote but will be unable to:

+borrow money from the Credit Union; and

+apply to sit on the Board of Directors.

+Upon reaching the age of 18, full membership rights will automatically be granted and shall include the right to borrow and apply to sit on the Board of Directors.

-13. Applications for Membership
+19. Applications for Membership